 top of page

 Before bed & after breakfast, clean under the wire and in between the brackets using a bottle brush.
-Then, brush all surfaces your teeth with a manual or electric toothbrush, applying a pea-sized amount of fluoride toothpaste.
+Then, brush all surfaces your teeth, applying a pea-sized amount of fluoride toothpaste.
 Clean the edges of gums thoroughly by running the brush in a circular action regardless of bleeding.
 Bleeding and swollen gums are a sign of gum disease from excess plaque.
 After snacks, lunch and dinner, use the bottle brush and fluoride mouthwash to rinse the food out, holding it in your mouth for 1 minute before spitting.
 Don’t rinse with water afterwards and let the fluoride work to harden the enamel of your tooth.
 Avoid eating or drinking anything for 1 hour.

 Sugary and fizzy (carbonated) drinks, including fizzy water, alcoholic drinks and natural fruit juices are very acidic in your mouth.
 They dissolve the protective enamel of your teeth and cause decay leaving permanent marks (or holes) when the brace is removed.
 These drinks are best during meals.
 In between meals, it is best to drink plain water, milk, or sugar-free juices.
 Avoid natural fruit juices too.